Josh Lowe Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 15th-ranked team ERA across all league pitching staffs (4.16).
+- The Phillies' 4.12 team ERA ranks 14th across all MLB pitching staffs.

-- The Phillies allow the sixth-fewest home runs in baseball (88 total, 1.1 per game).
+- Phillies pitchers combine to surrender the sixth-fewest home runs in baseball (89 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.